 We have a substantial amount of indebtedness and may incur other debt in the future.
-Our level of debt and the covenant to which we agreed could have negative consequences on us, including, among other things, (i) requiring us to dedicate a large portion of our cash flow from operations to servicing and repayment of the debt; (ii) limiting funds available for strategic initiatives and opportunities, working capital and other general corporate needs and (iii) limiting our ability to incur certain kinds or amounts of additional indebtedness, which could restrict our ability to react to changes in our business, our industry and economic conditions.
+Our level of debt and the covenants to which we agreed could have negative consequences on us, including, among other things, (i) requiring us to dedicate a large portion of our cash flow from operations to servicing and repayment of the debt; (ii) limiting funds available for strategic initiatives and opportunities, working capital and other general corporate needs and (iii) limiting our ability to incur certain kinds or amounts of additional indebtedness, which could restrict our ability to react to changes in our business, our industry and economic conditions.

-Substantially all of our indebtedness is variable rate debt, primarily based on LIBOR.
-LIBOR has been the subject of recent national, international, and other regulatory guidance and proposals for reform, which will cause LIBOR to disappear entirely in 2023 and largely be replaced by SOFR.
+Substantially all of our indebtedness is variable rate debt, primarily based on SOFR, which replaced LIBOR effective June 30, 2023.
 As a result of this variable rate debt, an increase in interest rates generally, such as those we have recently experienced, would adversely affect our profitability.
 We may enter into pay-fixed interest rate swaps or other derivative transactions to limit our exposure to changes in floating interest rates.
 Such instruments may result in economic losses should interest rates decline to a point lower than our fixed rate commitments.
 We would be exposed to credit-related losses, which could impact the results of operations in the event of fluctuations in the fair value of the interest rate swaps due to a change in the credit worthiness or non-performance by the counterparties to the interest rate swaps.